 The wide, shallow, sandy shore makes this beach a pleasure to spend the day at.
 On the North end of the beach you’ll see an expensive house that is Steven Tyler’s, he’s got good taste.

 What’s not to love about this beach.
 It has all the facilities you could need i.e. showers, grills, restrooms, large lawn perfect for large gatherings or birthdays and it even has lifeguards on duty.

 Kam III has the most consistent South Maui shore breaks, perfect for boogie boarding.
-This is a great beach for snorkeling, plus there’s always turtles feeding around the lava rocks that surround the beach.
+This is a great beach for snorkeling which is one of the best things to do in Kihei.
+Plus there’s always turtles feeding around the lava rocks that surround the beach.

 Beware of crowds on holidays and the weekends, this makes the best beaches in Maui list because of its popularity with tourists and locals alike.